Types of flooding in Dorset

 - the sea

-Read more about the responsibilities of water:
+Read more about the responsibilities of water management:

 The Met Office and the Environment Agency work together to provide everyone in the UK with up to date forecasting and warnings when flooding might happen.